MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/run-as-accounts.md

     1. Select **Locations**, in the **Locations** dialog, select **Entire Directory**, and select **OK**.
     2. In the **Enter the object name to select** box, enter the name of the new Operational Database Account, select **Check Names**, and select **OK**.
     3. In the **Password** and **Confirm Password** boxes, enter the password for the new user, and select **OK**.
-6. Restart the Service Manager Data Access Service.
+6. Restart the **Service Manager Data Access Service**.
 7. Right-click **System Center Management Configuration**, and select **Properties**.
 8. In the **System Center Management Configuration Properties (Local Computer)** dialog, select **Log On**, and select **Browse**.
 9. In the **Select User or Group** dialog, complete these steps:
     1. Select **Locations**, and in the **Locations** dialog, select **Entire Directory**, and select **OK**.
     2. In the **Enter the object name to select** box, enter the name of the new Operational Database Account, select **Check Names**, and select **OK**.
     3. In the **Password** and **Confirm Password** boxes, enter the password for the new user, and select **OK**.
-10. Restart the Service Manager Management Configuration service.
+10. Restart the **Service Manager Management Configuration** service.

 ### Create a SQL Server logon

+To create a SQL Server logon, follow these steps:

 1. On the computers hosting the Service Manager and data warehouse databases, open **SQL Server Management Studio**.
 2. In the **Connect to Server** dialog, complete these steps: